clarkfitzg/rtp/teaching_journal.md

+Fri Mar  6 06:51:06 PST 2020

+I've been having quizzes and exams on Friday- I wonder how much the day of the week matters?
+I do like to get them back graded the next class meeting, and that's easier if I have more than 1 day.

+Wondering how much to focus on calculation versus conceptual questions.
+I think it's good to have a mix of both.

 Mon Feb 24 13:38:53 PST 2020

 Avoid dependent problems, because it's hard if students make a mistake early on, and you need to track it through the problem.